b-abhinav365/Deep-Learning---ANN-/README.md

 This ANN model effectively predicts customer churn based on historical data.
 Feature engineering, standardization, and a well-structured neural network are key to improving accuracy.

-## Next Steps

-- Experiment with different ANN architectures.
-- Tune hyperparameters for better performance.
-- Use more advanced techniques like dropout and regularization.

----

-This README provides a structured breakdown of the project, ensuring clarity while keeping it concise. 🚀